 - The first proof on the convergence to global optimum for a low-rank SDP method using the stable-manifold theorem.

-- Converges linearly in neighborhoods, scales to millions of vertices.
+- Breakthrough in scaling semidefinite program to millions of variables.

 - Orders of magnitude faster than other existing methods in experiments.